MajStc/Pet/README.md

 When setting up new machine all you need to do is `fastlane match <env> --readonly`

 Whenever something gets messed up you can just **nuke** the certs.

+To release new testflight version go to ios directory and run `fastlane betaAll`

+Keep in mind releasing new versionName requires manual change at the momet

+### Android

+To release new testflight version go to android directory and run `fastlane betaAndroid`

+Keep in mind releasing new versionName requires manual change at the momet